ldennington/cloud_computing_programming_assignments/assignment_1/milestone_1/README.md

 ### Set up Instance in Chameleon Cloud

-Quinn's time: 45 minutes
+Quinn's time: 0.75 hours

-Lessley's time: 20 minutes
+Lessley's time: 0.30 hours

-Total time: 65 minutes
+Total time: 1.05 hours

 1. Generated key pair and saved private key locally (we were not using Windows, so we did not need to install/configure PuTTY)